Isfahan University of Technology: History

 The university was founded in 1974 and admitted its first students in 1977.
 It was founded as Aryamehr University of Technology Isfahan branch, with a significant gift of approximately 2 million square meters or 500 acres of land being contributed to the university by the locally notable and well regarded Boroumand family (brothers Abdolghaffar, Abdolrahman, Abdolrahim, Abdolkarim, Abdolrashid, and Abdollah); the university was renamed after the Islamic Revolution of Iran.
 Plans to make the institution the largest university in the Middle East were not achieved because of political changes in the country.

 Isfahan University of Technology is a state university under the supervision of the Ministry of Science, Research, and Technology.
 IUT began its academic activities in 1977 with around 800 students in five departments; the enrollment has grown to 10,000 in fourteen departments.

-The university was designed and planned based on models of MIT and University of Illinois Urbana-Champaign.
+The university was designed and planned based on models of MIT and University of Illinois at Chicago Circle (UICC) which is now known as UIC.
+In 1973 Dr. Mehdi Shaghaghi Zarghamee, the original president of, the then, Aryamehr University came to UICC to learn of the educational structure of the UICC College of Engineering.
+The newly appointed dean of the college, who knew little about the details of the college system appointed Dr. G.Ali Mansoori, Professor of the Department of UICC Energy Engineering Department, who was also of Iranian origin, to help Dr. Zarghami to get familiar with the college educational system.
+Dr. GA Mansoori is now a professor-emeritus at UIC [mansoori.people.uic.edu] and he can testify about this matter.